 5 Ways To Handle Uncertainty

-These five tips will help you navigate uncertain outcomes or periods in life.
-Remember, you are the central creator of your life and by taking ownership of effort and outcomes, you remain the boss.
+These five tips will help you navigate uncertain outcomes or periods in life (2020 anyone?)

-1. Don’t rely on outside forces to provide what you want or need
+1. Don’t rely on outside forces or people to provide what you want or need

 When you wait for others to give you want you want or need, you are not in control of your destiny or destination.
 You are handing over your power to make things happen.

 For example, if you need support, money or a lift to somewhere, and are relying on another to deliver it to you, when they don’t provide you just end up feeling disappointed.

 If you do what is within your own power to support yourself, make your own money, organize a taxi to get you somewhere, you are more likely to be in control of the outcome.
 Take ownership.

 If you put 100% effort into everything you do, you’ll achieve the best outcome possible.
 If you only put in 50% effort, guess what?
 The outcome will only be 50% of its potential.

 This is another way of taking ownership of your experiences and thought patterns.
 An outside force may intercept and change your direction, but as long as you know that you personally have given your all, you have done all you can.